Boosting Workplace Morale With Murals: The Power of Art

 Getting Employee Input on Mural Design and Themes

-- What colors do you find most uplifting or calming?
+- Which colors feel most uplifting or calming to you?

 - What themes inspire or motivate you?

-You might find nature scenes, travel destinations, music, sports or abstract shapes are popular choices.
-Compile the results to identify common threads and themes.
+You might find nature scenes, travel, music, sports, or abstract shapes are popular.
+Compile results to identify common threads.

 Meet with Teams

-Meet with different teams or departments to discuss the survey feedback and hear additional thoughts.
-Some discussion points could be:
+Meet with different teams or departments to discuss survey feedback and gather more ideas.
+Discussion prompts might include:

 - How could a mural creatively reflect your team’s purpose or values?